Shapour Bakhtiar: Death

 On 6 August 1991, Bakhtiar was murdered along with his secretary, Soroush Katibeh, by three assassins in his home in the Parisian suburb of Suresnes.
 Both men were killed with kitchen knives.
-Their bodies were not found until at least 36 hours after death, even though Bakhtiar had heavy police protection and his killers had left identity documents with a guard at his house.
+Their bodies were not found until at least 36 hours after death, even though Bakhtiar had heavy police protection.
+His killers had entered as visitors, and had been searched and left identity documents with a guard before entering.

 Trial

 Two of the assassins escaped to Iran.
 A third, Ali Vakili Rad, was apprehended in Switzerland, along with an alleged accomplice, Zeynalabedin Sarhadi, a great-nephew of Hashemi Rafsanjani, the president of Iran at the time.
 Both were extradited to France for trial.
 Vakili Rad was sentenced to life in prison in December 1994, but Sarhadi was acquitted.
 Rad was paroled on 19 May 2010, after serving 16 years of his sentence.
-He was received as a hero by Islamic Republic officials.
+He was received as a hero by Islamic Republic officials upon his return home.

 Aftermath

 The release of Rad had happened only two days after Tehran freed Clotilde Reiss, a French student accused of spying by the Islamic regime.
 Both the French and Iranian governments deny the two affairs were linked.

 Hours after Bakhtiar's assassination, a British hostage was released from Lebanon, presumably held by Hezbollah, but a French hostage was taken.
 Although many in the Iranian exile community speculated about official French complicity in Bakhtiar's death, the second kidnapping casts doubt on such theories.
 The French would seem unlikely to support an operation that included the kidnapping of another French hostage in Lebanon, and there is no apparent connection between the two events.